KQM-git/TCL/characters/cryo/rosaria.md

 ### **Night Walk**

 At night \(18:00-6:00\), increases the Movement Speed of your own party members by 10%.
 Does not take effect in Domains, Trounce Domains, or Spiral Abyss.
 Not stackable with Passive Talents that provide the exact same effect.
+* The passive also doesn't work in the Serenitea Pot.
 {% endtab %}

 {% tab title="Ascension 1" %}